 When you are satisfied with the fact that Windows Movie Maker can play your video, drag your video from the Collection column into the first rectangle in the Timeline at the bottom of the window.
 The screen shot below shows the layout of Windows Movie Maker.

 After it shows up there, you are ready to generate the DV file.
 Click on "File" -> "Save Movie File...".
 That brings up the "Save Movie Wizard".
 The first dialog is the "Movie Location", where you'll select "My computer" and click the "Next >" button.

 You'll be presented with the "Saved Movie File" dialog, which lets you type a name for your movie and a location to save your movie file.
 I suggest suffixing your movie file name with ".DV".
 That would help you determine what video format it is when you come back to it months later.
 When you are done entering a name and specifying a location, click the "Next >" button to continue.

 On the next dialog, "Movie Setting", screen, you'll select the file format for your video.
 If this dialog shows the "Show more choices..." link, click on it.
 That brings up more options.
 Select "Other settings:".
 The pull-down menu will enable.
 From the pull-down menu, select "DV-AVI (NTSC)".
-At this time, you've told Windows Movie Maker to save the video in the DV format as shown in the screen shot below.
+At this time, you've told Windows Movie Maker to save the video in the DV format.
 Click the "Next >" button to continue.